stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: "Sensemaking, Uncertainty, and Purpose” – The Great Simplification 31.md

-how to think through strategy at the scope of what has to change. you put will and mind together but without heart where there's narrow value systems and you get the kind of sociopathic rule that currently runs the world. that knows how to be highly strategic, knows how to be highly agentic, but to serve some narrow interest at the expense of somebody else. it takes all three of those together. and so what we're going to be talking about
+how to think through strategy at the scope of what has to change. you put will and mind together but without heart where there's narrow [[value system|value systems]] and you get the kind of sociopathic rule that currently runs the world. that knows how to be highly strategic, knows how to be highly agentic, but to serve some narrow interest at the expense of somebody else. it takes all three of those together. and so what we're going to be talking about